davidmalcolm/texi2rst/output/options-that-control-optimization.rst

   recently written to (called 'type-punning') is common.
 Even with :option:`-fstrict-aliasing`, type-punning is allowed, provided the memory is accessed through the union type.
 So, the code above works as expected.
-Structures unions enumerations and bit-fields implementation.
+See :ref:`structures-unions-enumerations-and-bit-fields-implementation`.
 However, this code might not:

   .. code-block:: c++